Overview of the evidence

 1. Cash transfers have positive impacts, including on children.

 Cash transfers have positive impacts, including on children.
 Many studies find positive effects on the health of children—for example, large increases in height-for-age and weight-for-height in South Africa, large reductions in HIV infection rates and psychological distress in Malawi, and large reductions in the incidence of low birth weight in Uruguay.
-Several studies also find that unconditional cash transfers (UCTs) substantially increase schooling and decrease child labor.

 2. Cash transfers have long-term impacts.